How to Access Power User Tasks Menu in Windows 11

 - Terminal (Admin): Run advanced scripts.

-Note: Some items require Admin Privileges to function correctly.
-If you select an option like Terminal (Admin), a window will appear asking for permission to make changes to your computer.
-You must have an administrator account to proceed.
+Note: Some items require Admin Privileges (permission to make changes to your computer) to work correctly.
+If you pick an option like Terminal (Admin), a prompt will ask for your approval.
+You need an administrator account to proceed.

 Can I customize the Power User menu?